eclipse-epsilon/epsilon-website/mkdocs/docs/doc/articles/release-tasks/index.md

 ### Checking that the interim site is installable from a clean Eclipse

-Before continuing, ensure that the interim side can be installed from a clean installation of the latest release of the Eclipse Modeling Tools.
+Before continuing, ensure that the interim site can be installed from a clean installation of the latest release of the Eclipse Modeling Tools.

 ### Getting the release approved by Eclipse